Recovering from PTSD and Complex-Trauma

 After you have committed to the first three on the list, I can help you see life improvements and results.

-I can’t promise you the world, as our sessions are dependent on your commitment, but I can show you that healing is possible within a first introductory session.
+I can’t promise you the world, as our sessions are dependent on your commitment, but I can show you that healing is possible in our first introductory session.

 This session will allow us to meet, and it will provide you with insight into the effectiveness of my method.
 There’s no commitment, so if you decide you aren’t ready, I won’t pressure you to continue with future sessions.
 You are in charge of the process!